ZetCode

 Go for statement

 The for statement specifies repeated execution of a block.
-There are three forms of the for statement: the classic C-style for statement, the single condition for statement, and the for statement with the range clause.
+Go uses only the for keyword for all looping — there is no while or do-while keyword.
+The for statement appears in several forms: the classic C-style for statement, the single-condition for statement, the for statement with the range clause, and the infinite loop form.

 Classic C style for loop